- Grade II listed Georgian link detached house

 The second floor landing is fitted with storage cupboards.
 There are two dual aspect bedrooms with semi vaulted ceilings and wash basins set into vanity units.
 Both bedrooms also have built-in wardrobes.
 The store room is accessed via stairs from the first floor master bedroom suite.

 A pair of full height electrically operated gates open onto a gravelled drive which provides space for parking.
 There is a lawn area with a mature beech tree and shrub and flower borders.
 A separate timber under tile building provides covered parking for two cars.
 There is also a garden store and an office suite with a kitchenette.
 A foliage archway from the drive opens onto a paved courtyard with a side entrance door to the boot room and, at the other end of the house, a wrought iron personal gate provides access to the rear garden.
 The private rear garden is on two levels linked by a series of steps and is mainly laid to lawn with flower and shrub beds and borders, semi mature trees and hedging.
 There is an ornate timber garden seat with an arbour, and paved patio and seating areas.
-The total area is approximately 1.4 acres.
+An agreement has been reached to purchase a further adjoining parcel of land (subject to contract) which will be included in the purchase price and bring the total plot size to approximately 1.4 acres.

 Aspley Guise is a village situated below the Greensand Ridge and approximately 1 mile to the woodland of the Bedford Estate.
 It has a central square with period properties and is situated approximately 1 mile from M1 junction 13.
 Aspley Guise railway station is on the Bedford to Bletchley line which links to the east coast and west coast main lines.
 The town of Woburn Sands is 1 mile to the west and has a range of facilities including shops, banks, restaurants and pubs.
 The Georgian town of Woburn is less than 2 miles away.
 Central Milton Keynes, which has a range of shopping, leisure and social facilities, is approximately 10 miles drive.